 For decades, Western governments have spread atomic energy internationally as an alternate to nuclear bombs, called the "Atoms for Peace" program.
 North Korea, Iran, and Pakistan have all "benefited" from this program.
 Rather than spread peacefulness, it has paved the way for human extermination.
 Now there are new proposals for centralizing nuclear enrichment internationally or finding other ways to spread nuclear power without nuclear bombs.
-As Greenpeace recently declared in a
+As Greenpeace recently declared in a public statement, "Nuclear power is inextricably linked with nuclear proliferation.
+None of the schemes being promoted will solve this problem.
+In fact, they will make it worse." (quoted in Broad & Sanger 2006, p.
+12)

-What they proposed, in general, was a non-nuclear defense program for Western Europe.
-It would have a military structure and armaments program which emphasized defense rather than offensive capacity, in order to be clearly non-threatening to other countries.
+armaments program which emphasized defense rather than offensive capacity, in order to be clearly non-threatening to other countries.
 They proposed limiting regular armed forces to the role of protecting borders, so that any invader would be forced to pay a price and militias would have time to mobilize.
 The population would be organized in a militia, with widespread military training, repeated over the years, and with local weapons depots and bunkers scattered throughout the countryside.
 Weapons could include not just pistols and rifles but also Stingers and similar precision-guided missiles.
 One or two soldiers can carry and use them against tanks and airplanes.
 Either a defense in depth or guerrilla tactics could be planned for, depending on various conditions, such as the terrain.
 Urban guerrilla tactics are also mentioned, including assassination and sabotage.
 Also methods of unarmed civilian resistance would be taken from proposals for nonviolent defense (King-Hall, 1960; Roberts et al, 1964).
 These include strikes, go-slows, and other forms of noncooperation, and peaceful demonstrations and propaganda directed at the invader's troops.
 For an anarchist version of these ideas, see Towards a Citizens' Militia: Anarchist Alternatives to NATO and the Warsaw Pact.
 (IRSM, 1980)